Andriwll/Andriwll/README.md

- Hi, I’m @Andriwll
+ Hi, I’m Andriwll

- I’m interested in Games and Incremental shit.
+ I’m interested in game development and programming and general.

- Currently daydreaming about Godot Engine
+ Currently going through college.
+Computer Science at UniRitter Porto Alegre.

- How to reach me: @bujja_
+ How to reach me: @bujja_ / llwirdna

 <!---
 Andriwll/Andriwll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.